News

 If you are thinking about a new venture, expanding an existing business or entering a new market, one option you might consider is to buy an established business.
 There are advantages and disadvantages when buying an existing business compared with starting your own....Read More

 Most of us appreciate the importance of making a Will and having an estate plan that sets out how we would like to provide for our loved ones when we die.
-If, like many Australians, you belong to a blended family, there are additional considerations when planning...Read More
+However, there are common misconceptions about estate planning that can complicate the process or leave your...Read More

 Family law issues can be disruptive to a business entity, with the potential to adversely affect its activities, cashflow, and financial viability.
 Problems can stem from a relationship breakdown between domestic co-owners, or the divorce or separation of a...Read More